mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 4. **Expose:** Present these adapted tools to the ADK `LlmAgent`.
 5. **Proxy Calls:** When the `LlmAgent` decides to use one of these tools, `MCPToolset` forwards the call (`call_tool` MCP method) to the MCP server and returns the result.
 6. **Manage Connection:** Handle the lifecycle of the connection to the MCP server process, often requiring explicit cleanup.

+These examples assumes you interact with MCP Tools with `adk web`.
+If you are not using `adk web`, see "Using MCP Tools in your own Agent out of `adk web`" section below.

+_Note: Using MCP tool requires a slightly different syntax to export the agent containing MCP Tools.
+A simpler interface for using MCP in ADK is currently in progress._

 ### Example 1: File System MCP Server